KAR-NG/Dirty-Data-Challenge-/cleaning.md

 -   Merge 2 tables together.
 -   Rename variable names.
--   Remove the irrevalent row 3.
+-   Remove the irrelevant row 3 (id = 3).
--   Fix the typo “10” in the column of Row in table 4.
+-   Fix the typo “10” in the column of ROW in table 4.
 -   Convert the levels of location and genotype into a proper case with only the first character being upper case.